cfw-guide/cemu.cfw.guide/docs/optimizing-cemu.md

 ## Importing shader caches

-1. Make a note of the title and region of the game which shader cache you want to import (e.g. `Mario Kart 8`, `USA`)
 1. Open [chriztr.github.io/cemu_shader_and_pipeline_caches](https://chriztr.github.io/cemu_shader_and_pipeline_caches/) in your browser
 1. Scroll down to the game and region that you want to download
 1. Download the shader and pipeline `.bin` files